thisisobate/kyverno-website/src/content/docs/policies/best-practices/disallow-empty-ingress-host/disallow-empty-ingress-host.md

 ---
-title: "Disallow empty Ingress host"
+title: 'Disallow empty Ingress host'
 category: Best Practices
 version: 1.6.0
 subject: Ingress
-policyType: "validate"
+policyType: 'validate'
 description: >
   An ingress resource needs to define an actual host name in order to be valid.
 This policy ensures that there is a hostname for each rule defined.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//best-practices/disallow-empty-ingress-host/disallow-empty-ingress-host.yaml" target="-blank">/best-practices/disallow-empty-ingress-host/disallow-empty-ingress-host.yaml</a>

 ```yaml